trevans24/modeling-tunr/readme.md

 * Look at `db/dbSetup.js`.
 Get a basic idea for what it is doing, then run it with `node`.
 * Run nodemon on `server.js`
 * Open your app in Chrome and check out the functionality for viewing, adding, and updating artists.
+	* Create two artists
+	* Verify that you can see these artists
+	* Update a field for one of the artists
+	* Delete one of the artists
 * For reference, check the [Sequelize Docs](http://docs.sequelizejs.com/en/latest/) throughout this lab
 * Lean heavily on your `starter-code`, but go slowly--one function, one route at a time
 * Make sure you test early and often, preferably multiple times per step (bullet point)